williamsba/Tezos-WordPress-Plugin/README.md

 ## Usage

-The HEN WordPress Plugin is ready to activate
+The Tezos WordPress Plugin is ready to activate

-1. Upload all files to a `hen` directory in `/wp-content/plugins/`
+1. Upload all files to a `tezos` directory in `/wp-content/plugins/`
 2. Activate the plugin through the 'Plugins' menu in the WordPress Dashboard
 3. Navigate to the H=N menu and save your Tezos Wallet address
 4. Visit H=N -> Import NFTs submenu to import all NFTs under your account